-The Accountant Strikes Back: How the integrated – and digitized – accounting practice drives the fight against irrelevance
+How integrated accounting practices drive the fight against irrelevance

 Accounting practice driving the fight against irrelevance